Skip to content

 Engagement rate (not followers), reach, click-throughs to your website, DM conversations, and conversion rate.
 Follower count is a vanity metric โ€” 1,000 engaged followers are worth more than 50,000 passive ones.

-• If you're posting on 1โ€“2 platforms and have 5+ hrs/week, DIY with Buffer + Canva is probably fine
+• If you're posting on 1โ€“2 platforms with a few hours a week, DIY with Canva Pro + Buffer + Opus Clip ($15โ€“$50/mo total) is genuinely enough in 2026

-• If social media drives revenue for your business, invest $500โ€“$2,000/mo in a dedicated freelancer
+• If social media drives revenue for your business, invest in a dedicated freelancer retainer, not a one-off batch

 • Check the manager's own social media โ€” it's the best portfolio they have